-SWCNT/AuNP hybrid nanomaterial based filter for water purification: Due to the presence of huge number of biological and chemical toxins, it is a real challenge to prevent waterborne pathogen and chemical toxin outbreaks.
+Hybrid graphene oxide architecture based filter for water purification: Due to the presence of a huge number of biological and chemical toxins, it is a real challenge to prevent waterborne pathogen and chemical toxin outbreaks 63-72.
 On the other hand, to protect public health, this challenge must be met.
-Recently, it has been reported that nanotechnology based filter can be used for water purification.
-Our aim is to develop and characterize single-walled carbon nanotubes (SWCNT)/gold nanoparticle (AuNP) hybrid material based filter for the removal of bacteria and chemical toxins like Hg(II), Pb2+, and As3+ from water.
+Recently, it has been reported that graphene oxide based filter can be used for water purification25-40.
+Our aim is to develop and characterize gold nanoparticle attached hybrid graphene oxide-based filter for removal of bacteria and chemical toxins like Hg(II), Pb2+, and As3+ from water.
 The REU students will be involved in developing and characterizing hybrid materials and finding the use of these materials as filters for water purification from biological contaminations.

-Theoretical Modeling of nano-bio interaction: In this project, theoretical and numerical studies will be used to describe optical properties of metal nanoparticles with biomolecular adsorbates that are relevant for biosensing.
-The project will include microscopic calculations of fluorescence quenching efficiency for various fluorephores adsorbed on nanoparticles of various sizes and shapes, energy transfer processes between donor and acceptor molecules adsorbed at metal surface, and accurate calculations of radiative lifetimes for large numbers of fluorophores attached to a nanoparticle.
-The calculations will be carried out using time-dependent density-functional theory methods as well as electromagnetic calculations.
+Theoretical modeling of nano-bio interaction: In this project, theoretical and numerical studies will be used to describe optical properties of metal nanoparticles with biomolecular adsorbates that are relevant for biosensing.
+The project will include microscopic calculations of fluorescence quenching efficiency for various fluorophores adsorbed on nanoparticles of various sizes and shapes, energy transfer processes between donor and acceptor molecules adsorbed at metal surface, and accurate calculations of radiative lifetimes for large numbers of fluorophores attached to a nanoparticle.
+The calculations will be carried out using time-dependent density-functional theory methods as well as electromagnetic calculations 97-99.
 The REU students will be involved in performing density-functional calculations for study of nano-bio interactions.